 Skip to main content

-Net::HTTP - Universal Base Scraper with Multi-Page Scraping and CloudFlare Bypass Support
+Net::HTTP - Universal Base Scraper with Multi-Page Scraping Support and Cloudflare Bypass

-OverviewNet::HTTPNet::HTTP – is a universal scraper that allows solving most non-standard tasks.
-It can be used as a base for scraping arbitrary content from any website.
-It allows downloading the page code by link, supports multi-page scraping (page navigation), automated proxy handling, and allows checking for a successful response by status code or page content.
+Scraper overviewNet::HTTPNet::HTTP – is a universal scraper that allows solving most non-standard tasks.
+It can be used as a basis for scraping arbitrary content from any websites.
+It allows downloading page code by link, supports multi-page scraping (pagination traversal), automatic proxy management, and allows validating a successful response by code or page content.

 Scraper use cases